The Alabama Oxbryta lawsuit lawyers at Fob James Law Firm are helping people impacted by the sickle cell medication called voxelotor.

 Expected Settlement Amounts for Oxbryta Lawsuits

-However, based on what attorneys are projecting and comparing to similar pharmaceutical liability cases, here are the likely ranges:
+However, based on what attorneys are projecting and comparing to similar drug liability cases, here are the likely ranges:

 Factors influencing settlements include the severity of injuries, medical costs, lost income, and strength of expert testimony.